 Not only were they the first Certified Organic and Fair Trade Fair for Life bean-to-bar chocolate factory in North America, Theo was also one of the first of its quality to become broadly distributed!
-First throughout the U.S. and more recently, Canada.
-And though they do produce some milk chocolate products, the soy-free and vegan Theo dark chocolate bar line-up is quite extensive.
+First throughout the U.S. and then in Canada.
+They do produce some milk chocolate products (with dairy), but the soy-free and vegan line up of Theo Dark Chocolate Bars is quite extensive.

 Tasting Notes for Theo Dark Chocolate: